Arizona Court Records

 What are Arizona Traffic Court Records?

-Arizona traffic court records are legal documents and case files created from the proceedings of the traffic courts in Arizona.
-These include records related to criminal and civil traffic offenses and moving and non-moving violations under the Arizona Motor Vehicle Code.
+Arizona traffic court records are documents and case files generated in the course of judicial proceedings heard in Arizona traffic courts.
+They include records related to criminal and civil traffic offenses and moving and non-moving violations under the Arizona Motor Vehicle Code.

 Are Arizona Traffic Court Records Public Records?

 Yes.
-Arizona traffic court records are public records, and as such, they are accessible to the public.
-The exception to the provisions for disclosure is if a judge or the law has purposely restricted access to a specific record.
+Arizona traffic court records are public records accessible to the public.
+The disclosure provisions are only applicable if a judge or the law has purposely restricted access to a specific record.

 Getting a Traffic Ticket in Arizona

 In Arizona, traffic violations can be designated as civil or criminal offenses, and each violation noted on the ticket is marked as such.
 Civil violations are minor traffic infractions, and resolution is usually restricted to fines and penalty points on the offender's driving record.
-Criminal violations are more serious moving violations, which can be considered misdemeanors and felonies.
-Convictions for criminal traffic violations are criminal convictions in the eyes of the law.
+Criminal violations are more serious moving violations, considered misdemeanors or felonies.
+In certain extreme cases, such as felony overspeeding in Arizona, the offense may be prosecuted under severe criminal statutes due to the danger posed to public safety.
+Convictions for criminal traffic violations are treated as criminal convictions in the eyes of the law.

-Traffic tickets in Arizona, whether civil or criminal, are associated with fines and can also come to include added penalties and court fees.
-A driving record points system is operated; as such, penalty points on your record are a possibility, especially with a conviction and which can lead to a license suspension or possible revocation by the Arizona Motor Vehicle Services (MVS).
-Fines are set by local statutes for civil offenses and can be found on the website of the court, but are usually determined by the judge for criminal offenses.
-Information about contesting the charge (civil or criminal) will also be included on the ticket.
+Whether civil or criminal, traffic tickets in Arizona are associated with fines and can include added penalties and court fees.
+A driving record points system is operated; as such, penalty points on your record are a possibility, especially with a conviction, which can lead to a license suspension or possible revocation by the Arizona Motor Vehicle Services (MVS).
+Local statutes set fines for civil offenses and can be found on the website of the court, but are usually determined by the judge for criminal offenses.
+The ticket will also include information about contesting the charge (civil or criminal).

 Traffic violations are also differentiated as Moving and Non-Moving Violations.
-Non-moving violations are infractions that occur while the vehicle is not in motion, such as faulty vehicle equipment, while moving violations include all infractions and crimes committed while the car is moving,
+Non-moving violations are infractions that occur while the vehicle is not in motion, such as faulty vehicle equipment, while moving violations include all infractions and crimes committed while the vehicle is moving.

 What to Do When You Get a Traffic Ticket in Arizona?